Background, the Greer team, what they did

 A number of other University of Melbourne staff members are contributing to the project by developing standards for digital cataloguing, developing the website, assisting with digital forensics, digitising parts of the collection, or advising on legal and technical issues.

-Lachlan and Rachel are listing major series in the archive.
+Lachlan, Rachel, Sarah, Kate and Millie listed major series in the archive.
 A series is a word that describes a group of records of a similar format, content or use in the creator’s record-keeping system.
-In the Greer Archive, the first series we are working on include: general correspondence; early years academic, performance, writing and personal papers; research and reference card indexes; major works; print; speaking; and television; and audiovisual records produced (and received by Greer).
+In the Greer Archive, the first series we worked on included: general correspondence; early years academic, performance, writing and personal papers; research and reference card indexes; major works; print; speaking; and television; and audiovisual records produced (and received by Greer).

-This work is physical and intellectual; it requires a steady hand, a strong back, neat handwriting, attention to detail, an awareness of complex ethical, legal and moral obligations and relationships, and the ability to make connections quickly and creatively.
+This work was physical and intellectual; it required a steady hand, a strong back, neat handwriting, attention to detail, an awareness of complex ethical, legal and moral obligations and relationships, and the ability to make connections quickly and creatively.

 Many of the 487 boxes contain dozens of individual folders (called items on a catalogue), most of them named by Germaine Greer.
 The physical work includes: rehousing the records in acid-free folders; giving each folder a 13-digit item number; removing rusty staples and replacing them with plastic paperclips; putting photographs in Mylar sleaves; flagging other conservation issues (such as faxes or thermal copies that are fading).

-The intellectual work begins with reading through the contents of each folder and flagging sensitive material (such as third-party privacy concerns).
+The intellectual work began with reading through the contents of each folder and flagging sensitive material (such as third-party privacy concerns).
 We then describe the records.
-We are developing a thesaurus of subject headings for the Greer Archive, some from the Library of Congress and others specific to Greer’s life and work.
-Our aim is to provide as many entry points to the records as we can and to create descriptions that are direct but not didactic.
-We are trying to imagine multiple possible future uses for these records but accept there will be uses beyond our imaginations.
+We developed a thesaurus of subject headings for the Greer Archive, some from the Library of Congress and others specific to Greer’s life and work and this thesaurus has now been listed as part of the archives control records series.
+Our aim was to provide as many entry points to the records as we can and to create descriptions that were direct but not didactic.
+We imagined multiple possible future uses for these records but accept there will be uses beyond our imaginations.

 We are custodians of this archive and we want to protect and preserve the records for current and future generations of scholars.